 How much contact would you like with your Intended Parents?

 Gestational Surrogates and Intended Parents get to choose how much contact they would like throughout their journey together.
 You may want to email updates as necessary, have scheduled monthly Skype visits, or text on a regular basis.
-You’re not limited in how much or how little contact you would like.
+You’re not limited to a specific amount of contact.
 Proud Fertility will work with you and your Intended Parents to help you establish a schedule for communication to suit everyone’s needs.

 Would you be comfortable carrying twins, triplets, or more?